dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

       structured format can be fully represented.
 Note, however, this can result in rather misleading statistics.
 For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.
-Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS messages available directly in the C-DNS file.
+Therefore it can greatly aid downstream analysis to have the DNS payload wire format of malformed DNS messages available directly in the C-DNS file.

 # Choice of CBOR